Most people with a kidney infection can be treated at home with a course of antibiotics, and paracetamol if needed.

 Treatment at hospital

-It's standard practice to further investigate all men with a kidney infection simply because the condition is much rarer in men.
-Women don't tend to be referred unless they've had 2 or more kidney infections.
+It's standard practice to further investigate all men with a kidney infection because the condition is much rarer in men.
+Women do not tend to be referred unless they've had 2 or more kidney infections.

 Most children with a kidney infection will be treated in hospital.